 - Balance budgets and schedules: Managers might be able to breathe easier if things like time spent and project budgets are closely tracked.
 Monitoring this activity helps companies make quicker decisions on workloads, budgets, bandwidth and more to ensure the company is running efficiently and each team member is realistically utilised.

 - Cut down project management time: Implementing clear guidelines and sophisticated tools can decrease the time managers spend trying to track and update team timesheets and progress updates.
+Imagine an advertising agency working on a campaign for a client.
+Using a project management tool, the agency team can create a centralised project dashboard where they outline tasks, assign responsibilities, set deadlines, and streamline their project management processes.

 Read also: 5 Ways to Maximise your Productivity at Home and Work